mwette/cputil/README.md

 ## Installation

+This works with valgrind-3.11.0.
+Goal will be to work w/ >3.0.

 To install:
-1. Download and unpack valgring-3.0.11
+1. Download and unpack valgring-3.11.0
-2. clone or otherwise install this cputil distribution in a directory called *cputil* under valgrind-3.0.11
+2. Clone or otherwise install this cputil distribution in a directory called *cputil* under valgrind-3.11.0
 3. in the subdirectory cputil, execute *patch1*:
    ```
    $ pwd
-   .../valgring-3.0.11/cputil
+   .../valgring-3.11.0/cputil
    $ ./patch1
    ```
 4. In the valgrind top direcotry run configure, make and install